DeepMapping2: Self-Supervised Large-Scale LiDAR Map Optimization: Method

 \subsection{Local-to-global point consistency loss}

 \textbf{Slow convergence.} Even with the new batch organization, DeepMapping can still converge slowly, especially in large-scale scenes.
-Although initialization can give a warm start to the network, this information becomes decrepit as the training gets farther away from the initialization because it does not provide enough constraint on global pose estimation.
+Although initialization can give a "warm start" to the network, this information becomes decrepit as the training gets farther away from the initialization because it does not provide enough constraint on global pose estimation.
 Therefore, we want to incorporate the information from the initialization into the training process to provide a global inference cue for the networks.
 This can be done by constraining the pairwise relations of two adjacent point clouds to minimize their distance in the global frame.

 \textbf{Point correspondence.} However, point-level correspondence is needed to compute the distance between points.
-This correspondence often cannot be found in large-scale and/or outdoor scenarios where mapping algorithms are more frequently applied.
+This correspondence is rare in large-scale and/or outdoor scenarios where mapping algorithms are often applied.
 As shown in \cref{fig:close_dist}, most points are about 0.25 m away from their closest points in the real-world dataset.
 Although alternative distance can be calculated by finding the closest points or abstractly described by hand-crafted descriptors~\cite{steder2010robust} or learning-based features~\cite{wang2019deep}, they can be inaccurate because point-to-point correspondence may not exist in the first place.
 When two point clouds are scanned at different sensor poses, it is very unlikely that the same point would exist in both point clouds due to the sparsity of LiDAR scanning.
 This makes the correspondence found by the methods above inaccurate.
 Thus, we ask the question: How can we constrain the pairwise relations of globally registered point clouds while not relying on inaccurate point-to-point correspondence?